tchen-research/RandNLA/01-Background/measuring-error.md

 #### Boosting / median-trick

-If we are interested in the existence of an algorithm for a task (this is often the case in TCS), then it is unimportant to quantify the dependence of the cost on the failure probability.
+If we are interested in the existence of an algorithm for a task (this is often the case in TCS) as opposed to the analysis of a particular algorithm, then it is unimportant to quantify the dependence of the cost on the failure probability.
-The reason is that any algorithm that succeeds with some constanat probability $\delta_0>1/2$ can be converted to an algorithm that succeeds with arbitrary probability $\delta$ with only logarithmic overhead.
+The reason is that any algorithm that succeeds with some constant probability $\delta_0>1/2$ can be converted to an algorithm that succeeds with arbitrary probability $\delta$ with only logarithmic overhead.
 In particular, by independently running the algorithm $O(\log(1/\delta))$ times, we can guarantee that, with probability at least $1-\delta$, more than half of the runs of the algorithm succeed.
-There is then a black-box procedure for identifying one of the successful runs (take the median).
+There is then a black-box procedure for identifying a point near of the successful runs (in 1 dimension, you can just take the median).

 ## A posteriori bounds / practical stopping criteria

-In many cases, a priori bounds are parameterized in terms of unknown properties of the problem instance (e.g. the singular values of an input matrix).
-Likewise, the constants in the bounds may be pessimistic or even unknown.
+Prior bounds are typically parameterized in terms of unknown properties of the problem instance (e.g. the singular values of an input matrix), and the constants in the bounds may be pessimistic or even unknown.
-These difficulties immediately limits the practical use of such bounds.
+This immediately limits the practical use of such bounds.
-Moreover, the behavior of an algorithm on a particular input can often be better than predicted by worst-case bounds.
+Moreover, the behavior of an algorithm on a *particular input instance* is often much better than predicted by worst-case bounds.[^instance]

-While there are some cases of instance-specific a priori bounds (e.g. for Krylov methods), these bounds are almost always are parameterized in terms of unknown properties of the problem instance.
+[^instance]: While there are some cases of instance-specific a priori bounds (e.g. instance-optimality for Krylov methods), these bounds are almost always are parameterized in terms of unknown properties of the problem instance.

 In total, this means that a practical algorithm requires some way of choosing parameters, such as the stopping criteria.
 Fortunately, in many cases, there are ways to compute or estimate the error of an NLA algorithm.
-For instance, the residual can be used to measure the accuracy of an approximate solution to a linear system of equations.
+For example, the residual can be used to measure the accuracy of an approximate solution to a linear system of equations.

 Interestingly, in many cases, the use of randomness in a RandNLA algorithm can actually *help* quantify the error.
 For example, we can use techniques like bootstrapping to estimate the variance of certain RandNLA algorithms with little computational overhead {cite:p}`epperly_tropp_24`.